I spent some time with my three-year-old nephew last week with the objective of getting him out of the house and away from my sister-in-law.

 To make the frame:

 The back of the picture frame was removed.
-The frame was given a few coats of paint and an aging technique for a faux rustic look.
+Then, the frame was given a few coats of paint and an aging technique for a faux rustic look.

-The glass was glued to the back of the frame with E6000.
+Next I glued the glass to the back of the frame with E6000.
 I used a toothpick to help spread the glue along the edges, then set the glass into place and gave it 24 hours to dry.

-I also glued (with E6000) some knotted hemp twine to the outside as a hanging mechanism, allowing for 24 hours of dry time, as well.
+Additionally, I glued (with E6000) some knotted hemp twine to the outside as a hanging mechanism, allowing for 24 hours of dry time, as well.

 As I broke down the twig pieces, I rubbed the tip of the twig on a piece of sandpaper to smooth out the scraggly ends.